RyanQueirozS/saciGL/docs/CONVENTIONS.md

 Source files must:

-- Document the `global` code, example: static functions, variables, functions etc.
 - Use little documentation overall, naming and context should be enough.
+But can use a simple `//` documentation block above functions or any other declaration